 If you or a loved one has used Essure as a form of birth control and suffered sudden, adverse side effects like those mentioned, you need an experienced personal injury attorney to help you make your case.
 Bart Bernard of Lafayette and Baton Rouge, Louisiana has been assisting plaintiffs nationwide with their Essure lawsuits.
 His ranking among the Elite Lawyers of America and Multi-Million Dollar Advocates Forum puts him among the best in the nation.
 His extensive network includes medical experts who can help you substantiate your claims for compensation.

-The Law Firm of Bart Bernard has been following this litigation from the beginning:
+Bart Bernard Personal Injury Lawyers has been following this litigation from the beginning:

 Common Essure complaints filed with the FDA include: